Using OP bonuses earned through loans triggers tax liability

 You can find information on taxable OP bonuses under Your benefits

 If you have loans related to your business or farming, you will see information on accrual and use of taxable OP bonuses under Your benefits section.
-You will find it by logging into OP eServices and selecting Benefits.

 You will receive a summary of used taxable OP bonuses in your Own archive

 Details of used taxable OP bonuses can be found in the Own archive section under the Benefits menu.
 We will deliver a summary of the previous year's used OP bonuses subject to tax for the purpose of filling in a tax return either to the op.fi own archive or, in case you have no OP eServices agreement, by post.